A Gleason solution model for row contractions: Commutative de Branges-Rovnyak model for CCNC row contractions

-If $T \simeq X^b$, the characteristic function, $b_T :=b$ is a unitary invariant: if two CCNC row contractions $T_1, T_2$ are unitarily equivalent, then their characteristic functions $b_{T_1}, b_{T_2}$ coincide weakly. \end{thm}

-In the above $\simeq$ denotes unitary equivalence.
-Recall that as shown in Example \ref{Gleg}, the characteristic function of a CCNC row contraction is not a complete unitary invariant: there exist CCNC row contractions $T_1, T_2$ which have the same characteristic function but are not unitarily equivalent.

-\begin{proof} We have already proven that any extremal Gleason solution, $X$, for $\scr{H} (b)$, $b \in \scr{S} _d (\J , \K)$ is a CCNC row contraction with characteristic function coinciding weakly with $b$ in Examples \ref{GSCCNC} and \ref{extGScharfun} above.
-Conversely, let $T$ be a CCNC row contraction on $\H$ with isometric-contractive decomposition $T=V-C$.
+If $T \simeq X^b$, the characteristic function, $b_T :=b$ is a unitary invariant: if two CCNC row contractions $T_1, T_2$ are unitarily equivalent, then their characteristic functions $b_{T_1}, b_{T_2}$ coincide weakly.
+One can choose $b_T \in \scr{S} _d (\ran{D_T} , \ran{D_{T^*}} )$. \end{thm} In the above $\simeq$ denotes unitary equivalence.
+Recall that as shown in Subsection \ref{Gleg}, the characteristic function of a CCNC row contraction is not a complete unitary invariant: there exist CCNC row contractions $T_1, T_2$ which have the same characteristic function but are not unitarily equivalent. \begin{proof} We have already proven that any extremal Gleason solution, $X$, for $\scr{H} (b)$, $b \in \scr{S} _d (\J , \K)$ is a CCNC row contraction with characteristic function coinciding weakly with $b$ in Lemma \ref{GSCCNC} and Lemma \ref{extGScharfun} above.
+Conversely, let $T$ be a CCNC row contraction on $\mc{H}$ with isometric-contractive decomposition $T=V-C$.